Skip to main content

 mkdir cnoe-diagnostics

-kubectl get pods -A -o yaml > cnoe-diagnostics/pods.yaml
+kubectl get pods -A -o yaml > cnoe-diagnostics/kind-pods.yaml

 task helmfile:status > cnoe-diagnostics/helmfile-status.txt